How to Clear a Blocked Sink

 Blocked Sink Causes

 There are several possible causes for blocked sinks.
-Below is a list of the most common causes of a clogged sink and how to prevent or fix these issues:
+Below is a list of the most common causes and how to prevent or fix these issues:

 Sink Maintenance